femiadeyemi/dcache-view/README.md

     - scripts/
     - style/

-How to update your dCache instant will depends on where it is, if it local, it is as simple as copying those files listed above to `/usr/share/dcache/dcache-view/` or it equivalent.
+How to update (or deploy) dCache View in (or into) your dCache instance will depends on where it is.
+If it is a locally running dCache instance, it is as simple as copying those files/directories listed above to `/usr/share/dcache/dcache-view/` or the equivalent of this path.
 To copy these files and directories from the `target` directory to `/usr/share/dcache/dcache-view/`, in the *terminal* typed:
   ```sbtshell
   rm -rf /usr/share/dcache/dcache-view/* && mv -v <path-to-dir>/dcache-view/target/* /usr/share/dcache/dcache-view/